Who can you call for more info?

 For parents of 2-8 year olds:

-Incredible Years weekly classes in English start in February in both Hood River (Wednesday evenings) and The Dalles (Thursday evenings).
+Incredible Years Parenting Series happens in The Dalles and Hood River throughout the year.
 A light dinner is provided along with childcare.
 Explore new parenting techniques, like new ways to deal with challenging behavior.
 Learn how to play with, praise and reward your young children.
 Learn how to use “Pocket Full of Feelings” to increase your child’s emotional literacy.
 By increasing your child’s intelligence and abilities, you get them ready for school success.
 Call Nancy at 541-436-0319, or toll free at 855-308-2236 to register.

 Parenting in the Gorge Guide